bekk/bekk-christmas/post/ux/four-definitions-of-design.md

 * What dependencies (other services, technical systems, laws and regulations, etc.) affect the experience?

 Questions are an interesting angle in defining design, as questions are often the tangible output of the typical problems design aims to solve – not to mention the core values and philosophies of a designer.
 Another great thing about questions is that they don’t require long training or special tools.
 They can be asked by anyone, not just the designer.
 So per this definition, design can still happen without it’s advocate, as long as the questions like these are being asked.
 Interesting.

+And there you have it – four definitions, each shedding a bit of light on what this “design” thing is.
+Four not enought?
+Check out even more bellow.